zjunlp/OneKE/README.md

 ### 💡Knowledge Base Configuration
 #### 1. Schema Repository
-You can view the schemas stored in the schema repository within the `./src/modules/knowledge_base/schema_repository.py` file.
+You can view the predefined schemas within the `./src/modules/knowledge_base/schema_repository.py` file.
 The Schema Repository is designed to be easily extendable.
 You just need to define your output schema in the form of a pydantic class following the format defined in the file, and it can be directly used in subsequent extractions.

 For example, add a new schema in the schema repository:
 ```python